grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 forest.
 It also appears to be home to a double digit percentage of the UK's Pied Wagtails.
 They are all over the place!

 Our first campsite is just North of Lairg, [Pondside Camping](https://www.pondside.co.uk/).
 AB2 ferrets out someone from reception to pay, we drive into what we guess is an area we can pitch and get the tent up.
 Excellent work, all round.

 We realise that, given it's 6pm, we have another four to five hours of daylight.
 That's more than enough time for another solid bit of exploring, so we set out towards the Falls of Shin.
-According to all of our sources, there should be: a.) a waterfall, b.) salmon jumping up it and c.) a nice walk in the woods.
+According to all of our sources, there should be: a) a waterfall; b) salmon jumping up it; and, c) a nice woodland walk.

 #### The Falls of Shin